JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 ![Button for toggling union/intersection](https://user-images.githubusercontent.com/6931104/188161059-7f91441b-19d4-411f-a065-1d62613f5edc.png)

 For example, if you have a group for the author 'Smith' and another one for the author 'Doe', selecting the groups displays the entries that they co-authored if 'Intersection' is selected.
 If 'Union' is selected, the entries that at least one of them authored are displayed.

 To test this, create two groups having some entries in common.
 Click the **Intersection/Union** button and make sure that **Union** is selected.
 Now select both groups.
 You should see all entries contained in any of the two groups.
-Click again on the **Intersection/Union** button and select **Intersection**.
+Click again on the **Intersection/Union**.
+This selects **Intersection**.
 Now you should see only those entries contained in both groups (which might be none at all if groups do not share entries, or exactly the same entries if both groups contain the same entries).

 ## Group tree.
 Creating and removing groups

 Just like directories, groups are structured like a tree, with the group _All Entries_ at the root.
 By right-clicking on a group and selecting **Add subgroup**, you can add a subgroup to the selected group.
-The **+** button (near the top of the pane) lets you create a new subgroup of the group **All Entries**, regardless of the currently selected group(s).
+The **Add group** button (at the bottom of the pane) lets you create a new subgroup of the group **All Entries**, regardless of the currently selected group(s).
 The context menu also allows removing groups and/or subgroups, and to sort subgroups alphabetically.
 Moving groups to a different location in the tree can be done by drag-and-drop.

 ## Group dialog window

 The properties of a group can be defined in the 'Edit group' dialog window (the same window is displayed when creating a new group).
-To modify the group properties, right-click on the group name in the group panel and select **Edit group** in the context menu.
+To modify the group properties, right-click on the group name in the group pane and select **Edit group** in the context menu.

 ![Edit group window](https://user-images.githubusercontent.com/6931104/188163107-c0e55fd7-51a6-4350-8ded-598aa720dc77.png)

 ### Name

-Defines the name of the group, as displayed in the group panel.
+Defines the name of the group, as displayed in the group pane.

 ### Description